johman10/FISASC/README.md

 # FISASC (Finnish Immigration Service Appointment System Checker)

-So I'm moving to Helsinki, and they have this tool to make an appointment, a requirement to get a Finnish number and become a resident of Finland.
-Now, my waiting time right now is 2 months, but everyone has the option to cancel their appointment whenever they want.
+So I'm moving to Helsinki, and they have this tool to make an appointment with the immigration office (https://migri.vihta.com/public/migri/#/reservation), a requirement to get a Finnish number and become a resident of Finland.
+My waiting time right now is 2 months, but everyone has the option to cancel their appointment whenever they want.
 So I figured to automate a check that let's me know (through Pushbullet) when there is a free spot earlier than my current appointment.

-The tool can be found here: https://migri.vihta.com/public/migri/#/reservation

 This tool does not make appointments.
 It only checks for new available times, you will still have to change your booking if you find a time that's good for you.